 We have a range of trip styles – Basix, Original and Comfort – that offer different levels of flexibility and free time.
 While there’s always a set itinerary for the group, our Basix trips tend to have less included activities and more time to do your own thing, Original trips have a 50/50 balance, and our Comfort trips have more included activities.
 Lots of our travellers choose to travel on their own, so it’s common for people to want different things from their experience.
 Be sure to chat to your leader; they can recommend places to explore during free time or things to try after the trip has finished.

 When you’re out and about being all adventurey, just keep an eye on the sunset.
 Try to avoid catching public transport after dark when you’re on your own, especially if you’re carrying your suitcase/backpack/fancy camera/map (it kind of screams ‘tourist’).
-Travelling with a group is a smart move for any traveller, regardless of your gender; it’s always good to have people around who’ve got your back.
+Travelling with a group is a smart move for any traveller; it’s always good to have people around who’ve got your back.